 Students are taught from a young age to have protected sex to avoid STDs and teen pregnancy.
 In school, girls are also taught to use sexual protection.
 But socially, girls are pressured to do things they don’t feel comfortable doing by boyfriends, girlfriends and other peers.

 The problem is that this pressure contributes to rising STD rates, and STDs can lead to infertility.
 One in four teenage girls have STDs, according to the Office of Women’s Health.

-“Syphilis cases nearly doubled, gonorrhea cases increased by 67 percent, chlamydia remained at record highs and in the District of Columbia, an estimated 2.86 million infections occur annually,” says a report from the Centers for Disease Control and Prevention, a federal agency that conducts and supports health promotion.
+“Syphilis cases nearly doubled, gonorrhea cases increased by 67 percent, Chlamydia remained at record highs and in the District of Columbia, an estimated 2.86 million infections occur annually,” according to a report from the Centers for Disease Control and Prevention, a federal agency that conducts and supports health promotion.

 The rising numbers of people with STDs are frightening, because STDs are increasing not declining, even though the United States has the technology and resources to prevent it.
 Mostly because “people don’t get tested as much as they should because STDs are stigmatized especially on a college campus,” says Alexandra Banks a rising senior at Howard University.

 “Women under the age of 25 are almost always screened for chlamydia and gonorrhea,” said Mark S. Johnson, M.D., chair of the Department of Community and Family Medicine at Howard University.
 Dr. Johnson was also explaining that when girls contract chlamydia and gonorrhea it can negatively affect their fertility by scarring the fallopian tubes and making it hard in the future for eggs to travel in the reproductive system.
 However, if a woman has an STD does not know about it and gets pregnant, she could pass the STD to the baby.